Affiliate links on Android Authority may earn us a commission. Learn more.

 Alexa can’t stay connected to Wi-Fi

-When an Alexa speaker can’t reach the internet, it tends to complain loudly and immediately, since it depends on Amazon servers to interpret voice commands.
-In some cases, this will be out of your hands — if there’s an internet outage in your area, you’ll have to wait for your internet service provider (ISP) to fix things.
-You do, however, have some options if it’s just your own modem, speaker, or local Wi-Fi network that’s behind your Amazon Alexa problems.
+When an Alexa speaker can’t reach the internet, it tends to complain loudly and immediately, since it depends on Amazon servers to interpret most voice commands.
+In some cases this will be out of your hands — if there’s an internet outage in your area, you’ll have to wait for your internet service provider (ISP) to fix things.
+You do, however, have some troubleshooting options if you suspect it’s your modem, speaker, or local Wi-Fi network at fault.

 On a basic level, you need to make sure both your Wi-Fi router and Alexa speaker are out in the open, separated by as few walls and objects as possible.
 Some people make the mistake of stuffing their router in a closet, drawer, or behind furniture, which reduces signal strength and range.

-Closer proximity can improve reliability as well.
-If you live in a large house, or your router is on a different floor from the affected speaker, it could be that you’ll need to upgrade to a mesh router, add a Wi-Fi extender, or use two conventional routers.
+Closer proximity can improve reliability too.
+If you live in a large house, or your router is on a different floor from the affected speaker, it could be that you’ll need to upgrade to a mesh router, add a Wi-Fi extender, or use multiple conventional routers.

-Before you try new hardware, however, we suggest power cycling (unplugging, waiting, then plugging back in) devices in the following order: your speaker, your router, then your modem.
-Between each step, check to see how Wi-Fi is doing, and stop if a speaker’s internet access becomes solid.
+Before you buy new hardware however, we suggest power cycling (unplugging, waiting, then plugging back in) devices in the following order: your speaker, router, then modem.
+Between each step — and this is critical — check to see how Wi-Fi is doing, and stop if a speaker’s internet access becomes solid.
 Going methodically will narrow down causes.

-Drops could mean your Wi-Fi router is just oversaturated with connections.
+Drop-outs could mean your Wi-Fi router is just oversaturated with connections.
 Even the best routers can only handle so many devices simultaneously, and at their limit, they’ll temporarily drop one or more connections to handle others.
-If devices are regularly dropping from your network, try disconnecting whatever you’re not using and/or upgrading to a more capable router.
+If devices are regularly dropping from your network after ruling out signal trouble, try disconnecting whatever you’re not using and/or upgrading to a more capable Wi-Fi 6 or 6E router.